19hours/sg-statutes/Acts/Payment and Settlement Systems (Finality and Netting) Act.md

 (3) The Authority may revoke a designation on any of the grounds described in subsection (1)(a)(iii), (iv) or (v) without giving the operator of the designated system an opportunity to be heard.

-(4) A revocation of a designation shall not operate so as to avoid or affect any transaction cleared or settled in the designated system prior to the revocation or preclude the application, in accordance with section 5, of this Act to any such transaction.
+(4) A revocation of a designation shall not operate so as to avoid or affect any transaction cleared or settled in the designated system prior to the revocation or preclude the application, in accordance with section 5(1), of this Act to any such transaction.

+[Act 4 of 2018 wef 06/06/2018]

+### Prohibition against holding out as operator or settlement institution of designated system

+4A\.—(1) A person must not hold out that the person is an operator or a settlement institution of a designated system, unless —

+(a) the person is an operator or a settlement institution (as the case may be) of a system; and

+(b) the Authority has designated the system to be a designated system under section 3.

+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $10,000 for every day or part of a day during which the offence continues after conviction.

+[Act 4 of 2018 wef 06/06/2018]

 ### Application of this Act

-5\.
-This Act shall apply to all transactions cleared or settled in a designated system, subject to such restrictions as the Authority may by order published in theGazetteprescribe.
+5\.—(1) This Act shall apply to all transactions cleared or settled in a designated system, subject to such restrictions as the Authority may by order published in theGazetteprescribe.

+[Act 4 of 2018 wef 06/06/2018]

+(2) Despite subsection (1), the Authority is exempt from complying with any requirement imposed on a participant, an operator, a settlement institution or a collateral holder of a designated system by section 15A, 15B, 16, 19A or 20A, when the Authority acts in the capacity of a participant, an operator, a settlement institution or a collateral holder of a designated system.

+[Act 4 of 2018 wef 06/06/2018]

 ## PART II